The Khan Of The White Donkey

 The Restoration

-Because of the historical nature of the building and the environmental philosophy of the Center for Healthy Living, the building was restored using natural materials and traditional methods.
+Because of the historical nature of the building and the environmental philosophy of the Center for Healthy Living, an organization that helped with the renovations, the building was restored using natural materials and traditional methods.
 This even included removing existing cement from the stonework and replacing it with traditional lime mortar.
 The team also imported a special lime mix from Venice that should be able to cope with the wet conditions in Safed.
 One unique feature they made was the largest poured lime floor in Israel.

 Ecological Systems